Frequently Asked Questions

 Contact us directly with any questions.

-The Crane School provides training programs designed to prepare candidates for NCCCO written and practical exams.
+The Crane School provides training programs designed to prepare candidates for the NCCCO written and practical exams.
 A scheduled program with The Crane School will provide the training complete with the required NCCCO exams anywhere in the country.

-If you still have questions after reviewing our list of FAQs please feel free to contact us directly by following the link below.
+If you still have questions after reviewing our list of FAQs please feel free to contact us directly by email or phone.

 Accidents cost us all dearly-in terms of serious injury, property damage, lost time and litigation.
 Safety is one of the most important issues we face, and proficiency of crane operators is key.
 Standardized assessment and certification of the skills and knowledge required for safe crane operation can improve our ability to enhance safety.